mpatel18/2DEngine/README.md

  - Right,Left Arrows to rotate camera

 ## Demo
 The engine demo is simple.
 There is one player object and one enemy object.
-The engine demonstrates the ability to move these objects, use the engine, and test the two objects collsions.
+The engine demonstrates the ability to move these objects, use the engine's world camera, and test the two objects collsions.

 ## Disclamier
 Current Assets are not owned by me, all right belong to studio71games